 M.A., University of New Mexico

-Sandy Pyeatt has been the Librarian for the Middle and Upper Schools since 2019, having previously taught Middle School humanities.
+Sandy Pyeatt has been the Librarian for the Middle, Upper, and Key Middle Schools since 2019, having previously taught Middle School humanities.
 Sandy has been working at Carolina Day School since 2001.
 She assisted at schools in France and on a Sioux Indian reservation, taught at an experiential-environmental school in Massachusetts, helped lead school reform as a teacher at a one-building K-12 public school in northern New Hampshire, and taught an integrated and thematic curriculum in a mixed-grade classroom with no grades at an alternative school in Albuquerque, New Mexico.
 She has lived on three continents and traveled to a fourth.
 Sandy won the Waple Award at CDS and used it to attend the Taos Writing Conference, which she says helped her grow as both a writer and teacher of writing.
 She has also presented multiple times at the NCAIS conference.

 Get to know Sandy Pyeatt: